jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Ongoing research projects:

-- **AI risk assessment Delphi study** (with [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), [Noemi Dreksler](https://www.linkedin.com/in/noemidreksler/), [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/), [Ben Garfinkel](https://www.governance.ai/team/ben-garfinkel)).
+- **AI risk assessment Delphi study** (with [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), [Noemi Dreksler](https://www.linkedin.com/in/noemidreksler/), [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/), and [Ben Garfinkel](https://www.governance.ai/team/ben-garfinkel)).
 We ask leading domain experts to estimate the impact and likelihood of different risk scenarios using a modified Delphi approach.

-- **How to estimate the impact and likelihood of risks from AI** (with [Caroline Baumoehl](https://www.linkedin.com/in/caroline-baumoehl-b9030514b/), [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
+- **How to estimate the impact and likelihood of risks from AI** (with [Caroline Baumoehl](https://www.linkedin.com/in/caroline-baumoehl-b9030514b/), [Malcolm Murray](https://www.linkedin.com/in/malcolmmurray/), and [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
 We make the case for explicit risk estimates, list options, and make recommendations.

 - **Defining tolerance levels for risks from AI** (with [Leonie Koessler](https://www.linkedin.com/in/leonie-koessler-ll-m-kcl-85b71814a/)).
 We propose a framework that decision-makers can use to define tolerance levels for risk estimates.